bbote/ELK-Stack-Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-•	Manual configuration is prone to human error, therefore it is the best alternative for configuration.
+- Manual configuration is prone to human error, therefore it is the best alternative for configuration.
-•	It is also able to automate complex multi-tier IT application environments.
+- It is also able to automate complex multi-tier IT application environments.

 The playbook implements the following tasks:
-•	Install Docker : the Docker engine, used for running containers
+- Install Docker : the Docker engine, used for running containers
-•	Install pip3: Package used to install Python software
+- Install pip3: Package used to install Python software
-•	Install Docker module: Python client for Docker
+- Install Docker module: Python client for Docker
-•	Increase virtual memory for the ELK container
+- Increase virtual memory for the ELK container
-•	Download and launch Docker-ELK container with port mapping set to o	5601:5601 o	9200:9200 o	5044:5044
+- Download and launch Docker-ELK container with port mapping set to
+  - 5601:5601
+  - 9200:9200
+  - 5044:5044

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.